Nadital/Nadital_Unix_Assign_1/README.md

 Number of lines: 2783

 - number of columns and lines may be incorrect.
 Notes on assignment indicate a transposition of columns to rows may be required, thus changing the number of columns and lines

 ## Info on file structure and dimensions on snp position file:

 File size: 84 K

 Number of columns: 15

 Number of lines: 984

+## Codes used:

+For columns:           $ awk -F "\t" '{print NF; exit}'
+For line count:        $ wc -l
+For file size:         $ du -h